Forever (2025 TV series)

 Forever is an American romantic teen drama television series created by Mara Brock Akil loosely adapted from the Judy Blume novel of the same name.
-It was released on Netflix May 8, 2025, and was renewed for a second season on May 14.
+It was released on Netflix on May 8, 2025, and was renewed for a second season on May 14.

 Premise

 The series is set in 2018 Los Angeles as two young athletes become each other's first love while their families with pushy parents are pressuring them into getting college athletic scholarships.